AiNguyen1993/Data_Science_I-/README.md

 - Which variables are significant in predicting the price of a car
 - How well those variables describe the price of a car

+• Homework 2: Performing exploratory data analysis and predict if a person is prone to a heart attack (0 or 1).